OxideMod/Oxide.Docs/docs/guides/reviewers/guidelines/optimized.md

 ### Data files

-Developers should consider how much data they are going to be storing when using data files<sup><a href="/glossary#data-files">[9]</a></sup>.
+Developers should consider how much data they are going to be storing when using <a href="/glossary#data-files" class="glossary-term">data files</a>.
 Plugins should be designed to work smoothly on high population servers where there are likely to be a high volume of unique players, which can mean storing large amounts of data.

 If the plugin is likely to be storing large amounts of data, then the developer should use a database, proto storage or split the data into multiple files to reduce write times.